danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Prevent incorrect article paths from displaying an empty page
 - Add conditional loading to the article page to handle errors gracefully
 - Diff check the styling between static & react versions
-- Check article bodies for errors
 - Turn each author into a page of previews by that author
 - Enable preview page sorted by tags
 - Turn each tag into a link to a page of relevant article previews